 Florence is a vibrant, awe-inspiring, and culturally rich Global City.
 Its history as the "Cradle of the Renaissance" remains readily accessible through its art and architecture, and with an ever-growing immigrant population, Florence is very much a multicultural city.
 You can explore the city's diversity by taking a Migrantour or visiting Vivi Market to find authentic foods and ingredients from Asia, Latin America, and other regions.

 This six-week summer program gives you insight into the significant ways in which Florence has been imagined, invented, and transformed by globalization.
+Plus, take advantage of additional Online Courses in London and Sydney.
 Earn 6 credits.

 CAPA program fees are comprehensive and include tuition, housing, excursions, My Global City events and activities, 24/7 emergency support, insurance, and more!

 Earn 6-9 credits per term.
 Credits are issued by State University of New York (SUNY) Oswego.

 You can opt to live in a shared apartment or a homestay (with your own room and two meals a day), all within commuting distance to the CAPA center.
 Homestays incur a supplementary fee.

 Enjoy full-day excursions to Siena, famous for its art, history and Palio horse race, and to the walled town of San Gimignano, with its 14 medieval towers (COVID-19 restrictions permitting).
 Social events and program activities include an arrival lunch and a farewell dinner.

 Participate in a volunteer opportunity.
 Help your host community and gain valuable skills.